Throughout history, many trends in the world of language teaching have come and gone.

 This unconventional method was developed alongside Afro hairstyles and platform shoes back in the 1970s by mathematician (yes, we said mathematician) Caleb Gattegno.
 It was based upon ideas outlined in his book “Teaching Foreign Languages in Schools the Silent Way,” published in 1963.
 Like most cultural events of the 60s and 70s, it was a reaction to previous approaches and methods that were considered excessively rigid and constricting.

-The basic method that underlies this approach is simple but potentially quite powerful: The teacher is silent, only speaking if the students are struggling.
+The basic method that underlies this approach is simple but potentially quite powerful: The teacher intervenes in the language-learning process as little as possible, in order to grant students greater autonomy and foster the development of independent problem-solving skills.

 Most of the traditional tools for language instruction (textbooks, worksheets, verb conjugation tables) are completely absent from this method.
-In their place, instruction takes place through the medium of Cuisenaire rods (colored rods traditionally used in the teaching of math to primary school students) and charts that indicate the correct pronunciation of certain letters.
+In their place, instruction takes place through the medium of Cuisenaire rods (colored rods traditionally used in the teaching of math to primary school students) and charts that indicate the correct pronunciation of certain letters without the teacher having to teach pronunciation through rote memorization or call-and-response exercises.

 Why might you decide to use the Silent Way method?